mzmzeee/Chirpy/README.md

 # Chirpy

-a twitter-like REST API built with Go — born from the [boot.dev](https://boot.dev) backend development course.
+a twitter-like REST API built with Go from the [boot.dev](https://boot.dev) backend development course.

 this project was my deep dive into the Go ecosystem and building production style HTTP servers from scratch. through building Chirpy, I learned how to wire together a real backend: routing, database access, authentication, middleware, and everything in between.